-Full details of the curriculum offered can be found through topic > sheets, published alongside class information.
-In addition, the > individual subject curriculum is detailed under provision.
-Please > contact school if you require further information. > > Safety and wellbeing are a priority for our children.
+Full details of the curriculum offered can be found through topic sheets, published alongside class information.
+In addition, the individual subject curriculum is detailed under Learning and Curriculum.

+Safety and wellbeing are a priority for our children.

 First thing in the morning children should arrive at school no earlier than 8.40am.
 A member of staff will be on duty and children will be able to come into the playground straight away.
 This should reduce the chance of any accidents/problems whilst children are waiting unsupervised.

 Unless children have just started in Reception, please could parents wait outside the school gates when leaving and collecting children.
 We have bike racks for children to use.
 Children should WALK through the playground with their bike/scooter to the bike racks as soon as a teacher is on the playground.

 We have asked children not to use the climbing frames in the playground unless a member of staff is on duty, ie not on the way in or out of school.
 For health & safety reasons this play equipment should only be used by children attending Tedder School and only when a member of staff is supervising.

 After school hours, the school grounds are out of bounds to both adults and children.
 This is a statutory requirement and safeguards your child.

 We appreciate that if children are ill or have medical appointments, absences from school are unavoidable and parents are expected to inform school in the following ways.
 If your child is ill, please telephone the office - 01526 320088 by 8.55am on the morning of the absence so that we can account for the child’s whereabouts and know that they are safe.
 If we have not received a reason why your child is not in school, a member of staff will ring to check.
 This is a statutory requirement and safeguards your child.